How is The Leadership responding to COVID-19?

 After the application deadline, all applicants are interviewed in person by 4 members of the selection committee.

 What is the program schedule and time commitment?

-The program begins in late January and runs through early November.
-There are 10 full-day sessions (approximately one per month) and 2 two-day retreats, one in May and one in October.
-All of these are mandatory.
+The typical program begins in late January and runs through early November.
+There are 10 full-day sessions (approximately one per month) and 2 two-day mandatory retreats.
+The 2022 Full-Day Calendar with specific dates can be found HERE.

 In addition, there are 8-10 field experiences scheduled throughout the year, with multiple dates to choose from.
-These are 2/3-hour excursions to various civically-significant organizations (such as Central Booking, Healthcare for the Homeless, and the Center For Urban Families).
+These are 2/3-hour excursions to various civically significant organizations.
 Class members are encouraged to attend as many field experiences as they can, but none are mandatory.

-There are also 3-4 Evenings with the Arts (single events) for class members and a guest to visit one of Baltimore’s cultural institutions (such as Center Stage and the Walters Art Museum).
+There are also 3-4 Evenings with the Arts (single events) for class members and a guest to visit one of Baltimore’s cultural institutions.
 Class members may also be invited to exclusive alumni programming and other unique, ad-hoc events, but are not required to attend.
 Beyond that, class members are asked to meet 3 times within smaller cohorts–Peer Consulting Groups–which they schedule on their own.

 Click here for more information about Program Design.